-We observed that the magnitude of the water adsorption energy decreased as the water loading increased.
-We hypothesize that two primary factors significantly influence the water adsorption energy: the direct adsorption of water at the acid site and hydrogen bond formation.
-In the case of 1 - 3 H2O u.c.-1, adsorption is dominated by electrostatic interactions with the framework proton.
-From 4 - 6 H2O u.c.-1, the formation of a hydrogen bond network among water molecules contributes to stabilizing different adsorbate configurations, diminishing the primary role of direct adsorption when normalized per water molecule.
-At higher water loadings, the dominant factor in adsorption energy is the shift from direct interactions of water molecules with the acid site to intermolecular interactions, such as the formation of hydrogen bonds, proton transfer, and interatomic interactions.28 This observation is further supported by Figure 2b, which includes a snapshot of 2H-AFI-2 at the saturation loading where we observed extended hydrogen bonding structures.
+Our observations reveal a correlation between the water adsorption energy and water loading, with acid site distribution playing a role in modulating this relationship.
+We have seen that, as water loading increases, the average water adsorption energy becomes less favorable, a trend consistent across different zeolite systems.
+This decrease in adsorption energy can be attributed to the interplay between two primary factors: direct adsorption of water at the acid site and the formation of hydrogen bonds.
+In our earlier analysis, we discussed how, at lower water loadings (1 - 3 H2O u.c.-1), adsorption is primarily influenced by electrostatic interactions with the framework proton, resulting in higher adsorption energy.
+As we moved to higher water loadings (4 - 6 H2O u.c.-1), we observed a transition where hydrogen bond network formation among water molecules becomes significant.
+This network stabilizes different adsorbate configurations, diminishing the role of direct adsorption when normalized per water molecule.
+At even higher water loadings, the dominant factor in adsorption energy shifts from direct interactions of water molecules with the acid site to intermolecular interactions, such as the formation of hydrogen bonds, proton transfer, and interatomic interactions.
+This shift in adsorbed water behavior aligns with our earlier discussion of adsorbed water structures.
+Together, these observations support our hypothesis that water adsorption energy is influenced by a combination of direct adsorption and hydrogen bond formation, with the specific mechanism depending on the water loading and acid site distribution.

-Figure 2. (a) Water adsorption energy per water molecule with the increasing Al-Al distance across the AFI center pore. (b) Snapshot of the water cluster in AFI center pore from 2H-AFI-2 with 6 H2O u.c.-1.
+Figure 3.
+Water adsorption energy per water molecule with the increasing Al-Al distance across the AFI center pore.
+Error bars indicate the standard deviation for each system.

-Adsorbed water structure.
-To complement our thermodynamic analysis, we tracked the position of water molecules over time in our simulations.
+Adsorbed water clustering.
+To complement our study of adsorbed water MD snapshots and thermodynamic analysis, we tracked the position of water molecules over time in our simulations and studied the time averaged positions of adsorbed water clusters.
 The behavior of water molecules within the AFI center pore was studied as a function of water loading.
-Figure 3 shows heatmaps that illustrate the local density of water within the AFI center pore.
-A subset of water conditions are shown in Figure 3, with the complete set of water density maps included in Figure S3.
+Figure 4 shows a subset of heatmaps that illustrate the local density of water within the AFI center pore, with the complete set of water density heatmaps included in Figure S5 a-e.
 Brighter regions of the density map indicate where water molecules are more frequently located, suggesting the presence of favorable adsorbed water structures within those regions.

 For water loadings below 3 H2O u.c.-1, we find that water molecules cluster around the acid sites throughout the duration of the simulation.
 As the water loading increases, the water distribution extends throughout the central pore.
-At the saturation loading, we observe that water molecules access the full volume of the AFI center pore space regardless of the aluminum distribution.
+At the saturation loading, we observe that water molecules access the full volume of the AFI center pore space regardless of the aluminum location and distribution.

-To illustrate the effect of changing water loading, we chose a representative aluminum distribution (2H-AFI-2) and plotted the density heat maps from 1-6 H2O u.c.-1 (Figure 3a-d).
-We see that a single water can adsorb at a single site with a single bright region localized near the Al heteroatom indicated by the
+To illustrate the effect of varying water loading, we chose a representative aluminum distribution (2H-AFI-2) and plotted the density heat maps from 1-6 H2O u.c.-1 (Figure 4a-d).
+We see that the water molecule was adsorbed at a single site, showing a single bright region localized near the Al heteroatom indicated

-Figure 3.
+Figure 4.
 Time-averaged heatmaps of the water density distribution in AFI center pore viewed along the [001] plane.
 The zeolite framework is not shown. (a) to (d) are 2H-AFI-2 with one, three, five and six H2O u.c.-1 and (e) to (h) are 2H-AFI-1 to 2H-AFI-4 at the saturation water loading.
 Blue circles indicate the position of Al substituted heteroatoms.
-A complete set of density maps at all water loadings and aluminum distributions are included in Supplementary Figure S3.
+A complete set of density maps at all water loadings and aluminum distributions are included in Supplementary Figure S5 a-e.